-- The assesse received share application money of Rs 84 lakhs from four companies. - The said companies from whom application money was received were alleged to be companies under the control of Shri Praveen Kumar Jain. - The assesse in support of his claim submitted all the details and the notice under section 133(6) were replied to by the companies.
-The CIT(A) allowed the assesse's appeal. - The factual matrix is different from NRA Iron & Steel and the assesse has discharged his liability and the AO has not carried out further investigation to bring any adverse finding.
+- The assesse received share application money of Rs 84 lakhs from four companies. - The said companies from whom application money was received were alleged to be companies under the control of Shri Praveen Kumar Jain. - The assesse in support of his claim submitted all the details and the notice under section 133(6) were replied to by the companies (also the bank statements).
+In one case the notice were returned but the changed address was provide but AO refused to issue fresh notice.
+The CIT(A) allowed the assesse's appeal. - The factual matrix is different from NRA Iron & Steel and the assesse has discharged his liability and the AO has not carried out further investigation to bring any adverse finding, the appeal was allowed by ITAT.